Reducing IT Support Costs is a Bad IT Strategy (and This is What You Need to Do About It)

 “Psychological research shows that the most important factor for employee experience is being able to make progress every day toward the work that they believe is most important.”

-So, how well is your IT support organization enabling employees to “make progress every day toward the work that they believe is most important”?
+So, how well is your IT support organisation enabling employees to “make progress every day toward the work that they believe is most important”?
 I’d be willing to bet that you probably don’t know right now.

 The Adverse Employee-Productivity Impact of “Suboptimal” IT Support